anushthaPrakash/CS_204_RISCV/README.md

 Check the generated folder for details of compilation.
 It contains:

-- `stats.txt :` contains general stats about the code compilation.
+- `output_log.mem :` contains general stats about the different stages like fetch,decode,ALU,memory access,register writeback and details of changes in temporary registers for each cycle
-- `memory.txt:` details of memory
+- `data_out.mem:` details of instruction memory
-- `register.txt:` details of registers
-- `outputLog.txt:` details of changes in temporary registers for each cycle
+- `register.mem:` details of registers
-- `forwarding.txt:` details of data forwarding paths taken in each cycle
+- `D_Memory.mem:` details of data memory

 ## ScreenShots